-freeUAV is an open-source micro quadcopter platform, 3d-printed in carbon-fiber reinforced engineering plastic.Designed by Rapid Gadget, Ships from United States of America
+freeUAV is an open-source micro quadcopter platform, 3d-printed in carbon-fiber reinforced engineering plastic.Designed by Rapid Gadget in United States of America

 FreeUAV is written in OpenSCAD and designed to be parametric, durable, and affordable.
 Why did you make it?
 I've wanted to build a quadcopter for a long time now, but I also wanted to improve my Op...Read More…